 |FMI 221||Art & Craft of Editing I||3 credits|

 |FMI 222||Art & Craft of Editing II||3 credits|

 |FMI 301||Documentary/Promo Production||3 credits|

 |FMI 302||Narrative Production||3 credits|

 |FMI 441||Sound Design||3 credits|

 Students must also complete the courses for one of the tracks listed below.

-A minor in Film and Moving Image is available.
+The minor in film and moving image requires successful completion of a minimum of six courses and 18 credits with a FMI prefix.
+SOD 395 can count as one of the courses for the minor.
 All course prerequisites must be met to be eligible to take the selected course for a minor.
 Please see an academic advisor for more information.
-Specific information regarding minor requirements may be found in the Academic Information section of the catalog.
+General guidelines regarding minors may be found in the Minors section of the catalog.

-Students planning to major in Fashion Design, Film & Moving Image, and Visual Communication design are encouraged to submit a portfolio of work to enhance their application and to be considered for talent-based scholarships.
+Students planning to major in Fashion Design, Film & Moving Image, and Graphic Design are allowed to submit a portfolio of work to enhance their application and to be considered for talent-based scholarships.